mborne/docker-devbox/docs/docker.md

 Ansible playbooks :

-* [mborne/ansible-docker-ce](https://github.com/mborne/ansible-docker-ce#readme) to install docker community engine with Ansible and configure it according to [docker-bench-security](https://github.com/docker/docker-bench-security) recommandations (**Warning: Don't use this one at IGNF or ENSG**, contact me)
+* [mborne/ansible-docker-ce](https://github.com/mborne/ansible-docker-ce#readme) to install docker community engine with Ansible and configure it according to [docker-bench-security](https://github.com/docker/docker-bench-security) recommandations (**Warning: Don't use this one at IGNF**, contact me)
 * [mborne/ansible-traefik](https://github.com/mborne/ansible-traefik#ansible-traefik) to deploy traefik as systemd service with Ansible.